 Friday Partly cloudy.
 Medium (40%) chance of showers and thunderstorms.
 Thunderstorms possibly severe with damaging winds and large hail in the far W in the afternoon and evening.
 Light winds becoming SE/SW 15 to 25 km/h in the late afternoon then tending NE/SE in the late evening.
 Daytime maximum temperatures 28 to 38.

 Saturday Mostly sunny.
-Medium (50%) chance of showers in the southeast in the morning and afternoon.
-Near zero chance of rain elsewhere.
-The chance of a thunderstorm in the southeast in the afternoon.
-Winds N/NW 15 to 25 km/h tending NW/SW in the middle of the day then tending SE/SW in the evening.
+Slight (20%) chance of a shower or thunderstorm in the afternoon and early evening.
+Winds NE/SE 15 to 20 km/h tending NW/SW in the middle of the day then tending SE/SW in the evening.

 Interior Weather Forecasts

 Thunderstorms have flared up again over Queensland, with stormy skies likely to be a daily occurrence over the next week.

 Fresh haystacks are exploding into flames across Victoria and South Australia and experts are warning it could be the start of a disastrous season.